pjgeorg/pMR/README.md

 # pMR #
 ## pico Message Passing for RDMA ##
-pMR is a C++ communication library in particularly optimized for small messages.
+pMR is a C++ communication library particularly optimized for small messages.
 It exploits communication offloading and persistence provided by the NIC, which are typical features of RDMA.
 It only supports a limited low-level feature set, which allows to design a lightweight library that keeps software overhead to a minimum.